HyperAgents/hmas/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make :
 1. by opening an issue before ; (Give a standard name for title ? for classes and properties ?
 How names it ?
 Is there any convention ?
 CamelCase notation for classes/properties ?)
 (See that the issue has not been opened before ?
 Do not use an existing issue to talk about another issues that should be open ?
 Need a structure for the issue opening ?)
 2. discuss the problem with the different contributors ;
-3. close the issue when there is a consensus (we make a vote?) and capture the consensus and rationale in the ontology itself;
+3. close the issue when there is a consensus (make a vote?->maybe it is too restrictive.. the PR should be enough ?) and capture the consensus and rationale in the ontology itself;
 4. keep a record summarizing the reflections in this file about the modifications that will be applied (section Justifications of ontological choices);
 5. do a pull request.
-6. (Getting an approval before merging ?
-Make a TaskForce to do the merging step ?)
+6. (Get an approval before merging ? -> Make a TaskForce to do the merging step of all PR ?)

 (idea: motivating scenario must be documented somewhere and ontologies must be based on this  )